 First, let us discuss what we are actually going to study.
-Let us consider a container with a variable volume.
+Consider a container with a variable volume.
 The easiest way to achieve it is to attach a piston, like in a syringe but airtight so no gas could escape.
 Then by moving the piston back and forth we could change the volume of the gas.
 Pressure of the gas is trying to push the piston upwards, and in order to compensate for it we have to push is downwards.
 If pressure of gas is p and area of the piston is A, the force with which we have to push is

-$$F = pA.$$
+F = pA.

 By changing this force we would change the pressure of the gas - the system will only come to equilibrium when forces acting on the piston are balanced.
 Finally, we could heat or cool the gas by bringing it to contact with hot or cold objects.
-For clarity we can think that when we heat the gas we put it next to a burner and when we cool the gas we put the container into a bucket with ice.
-We would assume that all gas has the same temperature at every moment of time (neglecting that the part closer to a heat source in reality heats a little faster).
-Temperature of the gas could be measured by a thermometer inside the container.
+We would assume that all gas has the same temperature at every moment of time (neglecting that the part closer to a heat source in reality heats faster).
+Temperature of the gas can be measured by a thermometer inside the container.

 Now we have the tools to explore gas laws.
-There are three laws and they have similar structure: in each of them on of the basic quantities T, V, p is kept constant and a relation between the other two is studied.
+There are three laws and they have similar structure: in each of them one of the basic quantities T, V, p is kept constant and a relation between the other two is studied.
 Today we will study just one of them with the others to follow.

 Boyle's law.
 First let us keep T constant.
 We could achieve it by keeping the environment at constant temperature and doing all changes in volume or pressure slowly enough so at every moment the gas is in thermal equilibrium with the environment and its' temperature is constant.
 This kind of process is called isothermal.
-For example we could slowly put additional blocks on the piston to change the pressure and look at how volume of the gas changes.
+For example, we can slowly put additional blocks on the piston to change the pressure and look at how volume of the gas changes.
 This way Boyle's law was discovered:

-$$pV = const$$ for $T = const$
+pV = const for T = const